spring-media/adsolutions-implementationReference/publisher/shop.bild.de.md

   - key/values are also supported. `key=value1,value2;`
   - please ensure to end the line with a semicolon

-# 6. AdLib
+# 7. AdLib

 `<script type="text/javascript" src="https://www.asadcdn.com/adlib/pages/shop.bild.de.js"></script>`

 This `js` contains the whole Ad Library.
+Please include it in the header of your site and do not load it asynchronously.
+Our adlib is heavily optimized and will initially only load a small set of functions that are absolutely necessary from the beginning.
+The remaining functions are loaded on demand.

 ## Help